-- [(8) No medications may be given to the inmate except for those prescribed and given by hospital personnel.
-No laxatives may be given except natural laxatives, i.e., coffee, prune juice, etc. - (9) When the inmate needs to urinate and/or defecate, the inmate will be furnished an empty hospital bed pan.]
+- (8) No medications may be given to the inmate except for those prescribed and given by hospital personnel.
+No laxatives may be given except natural laxatives, i.e., coffee, prune juice, etc. - (9) When the inmate needs to urinate and/or defecate, the inmate will be furnished an empty hospital bed pan.

 Staff supervising the inmate shall notify the Operations Lieutenant, who shall furnish a second staff member for supervision.
-Using rubber gloves, and forceps or a tongue depressor, staff shall closely inspect the results to ascertain whether any contraband is present.
+Using rubber gloves and forceps or a tongue depressor, staff shall closely inspect the results to ascertain whether any contraband is present.

-- [(10) When the inmate requests to shave, to brush teeth, or other such request, a wash pan and container of water is to be provided for use in the cell. - (11) Institution staff shall be available to the inmate upon request, within reason and within the bounds of security concerns.] - d.
+- (10) When the inmate requests to shave, to brush teeth, or other such request, a wash pan and container of water is to be provided for use in the cell. - (11) Institution staff shall be available to the inmate upon request, within reason and within the bounds of security concerns. - d.
 Each Captain shall develop Post Orders providing guidance to staff supervising an inmate on dry cell status.
 Consideration should be given to the use of video camera during the dry cell status. - e.
-Any questions, emergency, or other situation which arises shall immediately be brought to the attention of the Operations Lieutenant.
-It is the supervising employee's responsibility to ensure the inmate does not dispose of any concealed item, or to allow an activity which would allow the inmate access to it, thereby jeopardizing the security and good order of the institution, staff, and inmates. - f.
-It is recommended that one or more rooms or cells be identified as dry cells that meet the following requirements: - (1) The room should be free of hiding places and be equipped with only a bed. - (2) Doors should have proper observation panels to protect staff and to allow unobstructed observation.

-- (3) Windows in the dry cell shall have a security screen to prevent loss of contraband. - (4) If the designated area is equipped with a toilet and/or sink, the water to the cell should be shut off, and removed prior to the inmate's being allowed into the room.
-The water shall remain off for the duration of the dry cell process. - (5) Prior to placement of an inmate in dry cell status, the room to be used should be completely searched and determined to be free of contraband.
-Potential hiding places, if any, for the contraband shall be noted.
+Any questions, emergency, or other situation that arises shall immediately be brought to the attention of the Operations Lieutenant.
+It is the supervising employee's responsibility to ensure the inmate does not dispose of any concealed item, or to allow an activity that would allow the inmate access to it, thereby jeopardizing the security and good order of the institution, staff, and inmates. - f.
+It is recommended that one or more rooms or cells be identified as dry cells that meet the following requirements: - The room should be free of hiding places and be equipped with only a bed. - Doors should have proper observation panels to protect staff and to allow unobstructed observation. - Windows in the dry cell should have a security screen to prevent loss of contraband. - If the designated area is equipped with a toilet and/or sink, the water to the cell should be shut off, and removed prior to the inmate's being allowed into the room.
+The water should remain off for the duration of the dry cell process. - Prior to placement of an inmate in dry cell status, the room to be used should be completely searched and determined to be free of contraband.
+Potential hiding places, if any, for the contraband should be noted.

-8. [X-RAY, MAJOR INSTRUMENT, FLUOROSCOPE, OR SURGICAL INTRUSION §552.13 a.
-The institution physician may authorize use of a fluoroscope, major instrument (including anoscope or vaginal speculum), or surgical intrusion for medical reasons only, with the inmate's consent.]
+- 4. MEDICAL X-RAY DEVICE, MAJOR INSTRUMENT, OR SURGICAL INTRUSION - § 552.13 Medical x-ray device, major instrument, or surgical intrusion. - a.
+The institution physician may authorize use of a major instrument (including anoscope or vaginal speculum) or surgical intrusion for medical reasons only, with the inmate's consent.